 One idea would be to create a small album of Christmas 2011.
 This is a great way to relive the memories of the day, and as the years go by you can look at this album and see how much your kids have grown (and get a chuckle at their expressions when they opened up their socks and underwear).

-The last idea that I can think of (and I am sure there are many many more) would be to create a DIY (Do It Yourself) album.
+The last creative idea for printing Christmas pictures that I can think of (and I am sure there are many many more) would be to put them in a DIY (Do It Yourself) album.
 If you are into scrapbooking or DIY projects then you can print out the photos you want in your album and add your own creative designs to it.
 Canvas Press does offer several different photo papers if you want to try them out.
 My favorite is our Fine Art Paper.
 It is a 100% cotton rag paper that is fully archival.
 You could print out several photos on one 8x10 or 11x14 sheet then cut them out yourself.
 Visit Pinterest for a ton of different DIY photo ideas.

 We would love to hear some other brilliant ideas that you may have come up with.
 Feel free to share them with us here under comments or on Facebook.